 What to expect living in Sheffield

-As the UK’s fifth largest city, Sheffield is a vibrant place to live.
-In terms of its countryside it’s best in the country according to a recent survey by BBC Countryfile Magazine – and the city also ranks highly in annual student polls year after year.
+As the UK’s fifth largest city, Sheffield is a vibrant place to live and ranks highly in annual student polls year after year.
+The city's creative and digital industries are booming,with growth in 2018 higher than anywhere else in the UK.

-Workers in Sheffield are also among the happiest in the country according to a recent Guardian survey.
-Sheffield is built on green rolling hills and set on 150 miles of waterways (including five rivers).
+Built on green rolling hills and set on 150 miles of waterways (including five rivers) Sheffield's landscape is a major draw in choosing to live there.
 With its three million trees – that’s around four to every resident – there’s plenty of fresh air and nature.
+Wildlife is plentiful and diverse, with the River Don recently seeing the return of its beloved otters.

 Where to start your property search